nerdschoolbergen/solid/exercise-2/README.md

 The Dependency Inversion Principle (DIP) states:

+> A. High-level modules should not import anything from low-level modules.
+Both should depend on abstractions (e.g., interfaces).
-> Entities must depend on abstractions, not on concretions.
-It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
+> B. Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

 ## 2.1 - Dependency Inversion Principle (DIP)